jacksonh1/slim_conservation_orthogroup_generation/README.md

 7. install the local package: `pip install .` <br>
 8. generate the SQLite databases: `bash ./prepare_data.sh` <br>

+Check out the longer [setup](#setup-more-detailed) instructions below for more details.

 # Usage

-**Look at the `./example/` directory** where there are multiple different applications of the pipeline shown.
+**Look at the `./examples/` directory** where there are multiple different applications of the pipeline shown.

 There are different ways to use this pipeline depending on your use case:
 - You may want to run the pipeline on a small number of genes from a table